artefactual-labs/smush/README.rst

 Does the following:

 #.
-Optionally verify (depending on config file settings) if open pull request
+Optionally verify (depending on config file settings/CLI options) if open
-   exists for topic branch
+   pull request exists for topic branch
 #.
-Optionally verify (depending on config file settings) if pull request base
+Optionally verify (depending on config file settings/CLI options) if pull
-   branch matches configuration
+   request base branch matches configuration
 #.
-Optionally shows text reminders (from config file) before merge
+Optionally shows text reminders (if set in config file) before merge
 #.
 Updates base branch
 #.
 Rebases topic branch using base branch
 #.
 Force pushes topic branch
 #.
-Allows optional interactive rebasing if more than one commit is to be merged
-#.
 Displays unmerged commits
 #.
 Displays commit style issues (see **Style Checking**\ )
 #.
+Prompts to allow interactive rebasing if more than one commit is to be merged
+#.
 Asks confirmation to go ahead with merge
 #.
 Merges topic branch into base branch
 #.
 Pushes base branch
 #.
 Deletes topic branch
 #.
-Optionally delete local topic branch
+Optionally (depending on CLI options) deletes local topic branch
 #.
-Optionally shows reminders (from config file) after merge
+Optionally shows reminders (if set in config file) after merge

 If no topic branch is specified, the active branch will be used.